davelongdev/static-site-generator-python/README.md

 ## About

-This is a staticsite generator written in Python.
+This is a static site generator written in Python.

 ## Status